PegKillalea/BruisedJournalJunkie/README.md

 # BruisedJournalJunkie
-A personal journal project to digitise my learning
+A personal journal project to digitise my learning.